pub struct PhantomData<T>

 really.
 This information is used when computing certain safety properties.

-For a more in-depth explanation of how to use PhantomData<T>
+For a more in-depth explanation of how to use PhantomData<T>, please see

 the Nomicon.